How does keep austin fed work?

-Our donors keep our volunteers busy by donating tons of food we transport to KAF recipients.
+Our donors keep our volunteers busy by donating tons of food to transport to Keep Austin Fed (KAF) recipients.
 There is no cost to donors or KAF recipients – we provide equipment, training, and support while volunteers donate their time and use their own vehicles.
 It’s a lot of work, but it’s incredibly rewarding.
 We keep good food out of the landfill, and make sure we get healthy meals to our neighbors in need.

 We specialize in “just-in-time” surplus food pickup and delivery, and most of our donors give us prepared food — cooked meals, salads, sandwiches, etc., which have extremely short shelf lives; the food can be either hot or cold.
 For that reason, a quick response time and safe food handling is critical.
 That’s why we require volunteers have a food handler’s permit.

 Some donors offer whole foods, such as crates of fresh produce, frozen uncooked meat, and bulk bagged salads.
 Others give us nonperishable foods.
 Still others donate a mix of all the above.
 Our volunteers occasionally handle other items like personal care products.

 Donations must be in unopened packages or must not have been previously served.
 For catered events, we do not accept food in which guests served themselves, and we require donated food be kept at the proper temperature.
 We also do not accept home cooked meals or food that has been stored at a residence.
 Even if the food was prepared in a commercial kitchen, if it has left the control of the food service enterprise, we cannot accept the food (eg., private parties, business lunches, etc.).

 How do I volunteer with Keep Austin Fed?

 Please visit our volunteer page for detailed instructions on becoming a volunteer.
 We require our food runners to obtain a food handler's certification as well as attend a 2 hour training and shadow run.

 How much time should I expect to spend on an average food pick-up/drop-off?